fahim-fardous/Evantas/README.md

 }
 ```

-- Rename the `android/app/src/main/kotlin/com/mahfuznow/hello_flutter` folder to your desired
+- Rename the `android/app/src/main/kotlin/com/mahfuznow/evntas` folder to your desired
   package name.
 - Update the package declaration in the `MainActivity.kt` file to match the new folder name.
-    - For example, if the folder is renamed to `com/mahfuznow/hello_flutter`, the package
+    - For example, if the folder is renamed to `com/mahfuznow/evntas`, the package
       declaration
-      should be `package com.mahfuznow.hello_flutter`.
+      should be `package com.mahfuznow.evntas`.

 ### iOS